-Una Frances Rosalie — born 1887, married Paige Knight in 1922, died in 1868 in North Geelong at the age of 80
+Una Frances Rosalie — born in 1887, married Paige Knight in 1922, died in 1868 in North Geelong at the age of 80

-Charles Noel Algernon — born 1891, married Lily Martha Naunton in 1938, died on 25 April, 1981 at the age of 89, buried in the Presbyterian section of the Geelong Western Cemetery
+Charles Noel Algernon — born in 1891, married Lily Martha Naunton in 1938, died on 25 April, 1981 at the age of 89, buried in the Presbyterian section of the Geelong Western Cemetery

-Laura Beatrice N — born 1893
+Laura Beatrice N — born in 1893

 Vera Grace Dorothy — born about 1895, died in 1959 in Melbourne aged 64

-John Vernon — born 1901
+John Vernon — born in 1901

-Sylvia — born 1905
+Sylvia — born in 1905

-Charles was well known in the tannery trade.
+Charlie was well known in the tannery trade.
 At the age of 18 years, he started work as a clerk at Brearley brothers' tannery at Marshall.
 When the tannery closed he took up employment in Footscray with Michaelis Hallenstein & Company where he learned about the tannery trade.
 He later took over management of the Australian Tannery at Marshalltown.
 He also managed George Gardiner's tannery which he ultimately purchased in 1912.
 On 22 July 1926 a tornado caused extensive damage to the establishment.
 Not long after he sold out to JC King.